 The significance of the YBRA Camp makes a strong case for national-level recognition.
 The contribution of the YBRA Camp to the advancement of geological education and research is undeniable.
 An arc of the area surrounding the camp for a hundred or more miles includes Yellowstone National Park in the west and the Big Horn Mountain range to the south.
 The area is geologically well known largely because of the foundational work that occurred from the YBRA base camp.
-Rocks exposed in this area date from the most recent Pleistocene times back to the Precambrian with formations and fossiliferous zones that document the evolution of the North American Continent.35 In addition to the earth history revealed across the area, YBRA's reach extended to the special history of the geological formation of Yellowstone National Park, like the underlying volcanism.
+The geological sections of the area's expose rock at various locations date from the recent Pleistocene times all the way back to Paleozoic seas; the area hosts rock formations and fossiliferous zones that contain much of the Earth's history associated with the North American continent.
+In addition to the earth history revealed across the area, YBRA's reach extended to the special history of the geological formation of Yellowstone National Park, like the underlying volcanism.
 The educational and heuristic value associated with the YBRA camp is also elevated by the economic geological understanding revealed in part through the investigations begun at the camp.
-Coal, oil, and gas, as well as various hardrock mining opportunities were developed in part through the work performed by faculty and students who attended the YBRA Camp, including the identification of environmentally important mineral deposits.
-A major discovery of national significance was the identification of the layered igneous rocks south of Nye, Montana, analogues of the world-renowned, platinum-bearing Bushveld Igneous Complex of South Africa.
+Coal, oil, and gas development, as well as various hardrock mining opportunities are yielded in part through the work performed by faculty and students who attended the YBRA Camp, including the identification of environmentally important ore deposits.
+A major discovery of national significance was the identification of the layered igneous rocks south of Nye, Montana, as analogues of the world-renowned, platinum-bearing Bushveld Igneous Complex of South Africa.
 Professor Ed Sampson of Princeton University identified these rocks known as the Stillwater Igneous Complex.
 Indeed, follow-up doctoral students, based out of YBRA Camp, discovered minerals that contained platinum-group elements.
 The recognition of these minerals represented the precursor to the discovery in the 1970's of the platinum-palladium (Pt/Pd) deposit mined today.
-The economic prominence of this deposit holds world-wide significance.
-The Sibanye-Stillwater Mining Company mines serve as the United States' only producing location of environmentally important platinum-group metals, a consequence of the fundamental geologic research based out of the YBRA Camp.
+The prominence of this deposit holds world-wide notoriety.
+The associated mines serve as the United States' only producing location of environmentally important platinum-group metals, a consequence of the fundamental geologic research based out of the YBRA Camp.